Your guide to average salaries in Germany (2026)

 What is the average salary in Germany?

-Now that you know the average salary, you might be wondering what's considered a good salary.
+Now that you know the average salary, you might be wondering what is considered a good salary in Germany.
 A good salary in Germany depends not only on your lifestyle but also on where you live, as the cost of living differs from city to city.
+So it helps to compare the best cities in Germany to live in before you commit to a move.

 Here's what our guest on our HomeAbroad podcast has to say about what he considers a good salary in Germany: